flyve-mdm/android-mdm-agent/_posts/static/2017-12-21-how-to-contribute.md

 category: contributing
 ---

-# Getting started

 Welcome to our ever growing community!

  We are more than happy to accept external contributions to the project in the form of feedback, [translations](http://flyve.org/android-mdm-agent/howtos/contribute-translating), bug reports and even better, pull requests!

 Here you'll learn everything you must know to start contributing in any of the Flyve MDM projects.